 Unfortunately I didn’t win; I don’t think I even placed.
 I did get one critique on the story, though.
 The guy said he liked the story and laughed at it, but that I used the word “I” too many times and that if I’d tightened that up then the story might have been stronger.

 Let’s talk about storytelling for a moment, if I may.
 Going back even further, I wrote a series on book writing, and one of those lessons was about the art of telling a story.
 People love stories (heck, I love stories!), and the better you can tell your story, the more people love to hear it.
 My dad loved telling stories, and I think I got that from him.

 If you’re telling a story in general, it’s often recommended that you try not to use one or two words over and over.
 For instance, if you’re writing fiction and your story’s main character is Henry, you shouldn’t always be writing “Henry said” or “Henry thought” or something like that all the time.
 The idea is to weave Henry’s name in there every once in a while to make sure everyone knows when it’s Henry or someone else, but otherwise try to make your story flow better by not stopping on every sentence by saying “Henry”.

-That explains writing other stories; what if you’re telling your own tale?
+That explains writing fictional stories; what if you’re telling your own tale?
 Suddenly the rules change, at least in my mind.
 It’s would sound silly if you were trying to convey your thoughts and you said “there was this thought that” or “Johnny wondered” if your name was Johnny.